choushen/test-auto-reusable-methods/README.md

 # Test Auto Code Dump Repository

-Welcome to the Code Dump repository!
+Welcome to the Test Auto Code Dump repository!
 This repository serves as a collection of random classes, methods, and other useful bits of code for test automation.

 ## Purpose